 How We Evaluated These Checkpoints

 These 12 checkpoints are drawn from documented fraud patterns in private mortgage lending, regulatory enforcement actions, and the operational realities of loan servicing.
 Each checkpoint addresses a specific fraud vector with a defined detection mechanism.
 Priority order reflects both frequency of occurrence and severity of financial impact.
-Wire fraud and appraisal inflation are weighted heavily because each produces immediate, large-dollar losses that are difficult to recover without litigation.
+Wire fraud and appraisal inflation are weighted heavily because each produces immediate, large losses that are difficult to recover without litigation.
 Post-closing monitoring is included because professional servicing — not just underwriting — is a fraud prevention layer that most private lenders underestimate.

 Frequently Asked Questions